Sabirah42/Serverless_CICD/README.md

 ### Check your understanding

 You've set up your first Serverless backend, congratulations on the hard and great work!
-Here are some questions to help you deepen your understanding of what you've built:
+Here are some questions to help you deepen your understanding of Serverless architectures and AWS Lambda:

 - Is API Gateway the only way of invoking a Lambda function?
-- Could you invoke a Lambda function directly?
+Could you invoke a Lambda function directly?
 - What are the advantages of using API Gateway?
 Do some research and discuss what you find with a peer, the cohort or a coach.

 Feel free to play around and try things out.